oaklandfinishup/oaklandfinishup.com/_sections/mentors.md

 ---
 name: mentors
 title: "Mentors (Helping You F'Up)"
+note: Individual mentors are in the \_mentors directory
 ---
 They won't do the work for you.
 That would be *only* the next best thing.